-The importance of each of these minimum standards is described below, followed by a step-by-step description of "best practices" for national interagency coordination and regional cooperation.
+The importance of each of the standards in Figure 2 is described in section 1.3, followed by a step-bystep description of best practices for national interagency coordination and regional cooperation.

 1.3.
-Brief overview of key concepts of the IOTC PSMR
+Brief overview of key concepts of the Indian Ocean Tuna Commission port State measures resolution